Licchavi Lyceum

 Answer: (B) The stork population increased from 450 to over 1800 birds

-Explanation: The Greater Adjutant Stork, once critically endangered, saw a remarkable population increase in Assam due to dedicated conservation efforts, rising from 450 to over 1800 birds.
+The Greater Adjutant Stork, once critically endangered, saw a remarkable population recovery in Assam, rising from 450 to over 1800 birds.
+This reflects successful community-based conservation efforts, especially in areas like Kamrup district, where locals actively protect nesting sites.

 6. In early 2025, a rare marbled cat was spotted in which National Park of Assam?